5 Ways to Beat CRM Project Failure27 Aug 2018

 Gain Maximum Involvement

-When rolling out a new system within your organisation, the projects are typically approved and run by a relatively senior member of your team.
+When rolling out a new CRM system, implementation projects are typically run by a relatively senior member of your team.
 And so they should be; rolling out a system needs the authority a senior position commands, but what about your team on the ground?

 As the ones who are going to be putting the new system to good use, they need to be involved in the decision and onboarding process.
 A lack of end user engagement is likely going to cause:

--Valuable insight being lost – your team on the ground are putting processes into practice every day, with their biggest pain points and department best practices potentially lost by not consulting them.
+- Valuable insight being lost.
+Your team on the ground are putting processes into practice every day.
+Their biggest pain points and department best practices potentially lost by not consulting them.

--Discontentment throughout the team – there may be a sense of “here we go again” as the new change is dropped on their desk unexpectedly, leading to a lack of engagement once the project kicks off.
+- Discontentment throughout the team.
+There may be a sense of “here we go again” as the new change is dropped on their desk unexpectedly.
+This usually leads to a lack of engagement once the project kicks off.

-Your team will see the new CRM system as something for them, they will see the experience as the management team helping them to solve their problems and make their lives easier.
-When the go-live date comes around, they will likely be excited and will be far more engaged and enthused about the product, boosting the adoption process!
+Your team will see the new CRM system as something for them.
+They will see the experience as the management team helping them to solve their problems and make their lives easier.
+When the go-live date comes around, they will likely be excited and will be far more engaged, boosting the adoption process!

 The Solution – Engage every member of the team right from the start!
 This doesn’t mean putting everyone in the project team but taking time to understand their problems, frustration or additional requirements of a new system.
 Why not run a requirements workshop to get everyone involved?